 Application Fee

-UW-Madison charges a non-refundable $75 application fee that must be paid by credit card (Master Card or Visa) or debit card.
-In addition to the $75 application fee, non U.S. citizens will be charged a $6.00 international document processing fee.
+UW-Madison charges a non-refundable application fee that must be paid by credit card or debit card.
+In addition to the application fee, non U.S. citizens will be charged an international document processing fee.
+For more information, please visit the Graduate School’s Admissions website.

 There are also limited application fee grants available.
 Check the UW-Madison Graduation Application Fee Grants to see if you qualify.
 Please note that fee grant applications must be submitted before you application and can take two weeks to process so you should plan to submit fee grant applications by December 1st with consideration of holidays.